Cristian Gonzáles: Personal life

 Gonzáles was born in Montevideo, Uruguay.
 He married his wife, Eva Nurida Siregar, in 1995 and has 4 children.
 On 9 October 2003, he converted to Islam and chose Mustafa Habibi as his Islamic name.
 He gained an Indonesian passport in 2010.
 Gonzáles also appeared in Indonesian soap operas and television commercials.
 After retirement, he became active in charity to support local mosques and orphanages.

 One of his daughters is married to Filipino national team player Christian Rontini.

 Controversies

 Gonzáles is known for his temper, and has been reprimanded by the Football Association of Indonesia (PSSI) on a number of occasions.

 Trivia

 He is one of the most lethal strikers in the history of the Indonesian football competition.
-His ability to kick, head, score, and in positioning and game vision are renowned, and he has a strong physique.

-When playing in Uruguay, he was an attacking midfielder.
-He was not at his best before finally moving to Indonesia and joining PSM Makassar as a striker.
-Since then he has proved his quality as a powerful striker.
+While in Uruguay, he played as an attacking midfielder.
+He later moved to Indonesia to join PSM Makassar as a striker.
+Since this transition, he has played in the striker position.

-Cristian Gonzales is a popular figure among Indonesians and has starred in commercials speaking Bahasa Indonesia.
+Cristian Gonzales is a popular figure among Indonesians and has starred in commercials speaking Indonesian language.